Universal Insurance (NYSE:UVE) Releases FY 2022 Earnings Guidance

 Universal Insurance (NYSE:UVE – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $1.800-$2.200 for the period, compared to the Thomson Reuters consensus estimate of $2.250.
+The company provided earnings per share guidance of $1.800-$2.200 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.250.
 The company issued revenue guidance of -.

-A number of brokerages recently commented on UVE.
-Zacks Investment Research cut Universal Insurance from a hold rating to a sell rating in a research note on Tuesday, February 15th.
-TheStreet cut Universal Insurance from a b rating to a c+ rating in a research note on Friday, February 11th.
-Finally, StockNews.com lowered Universal Insurance from a buy rating to a hold rating in a report on Monday, March 7th.
+A number of brokerages have weighed in on UVE.
+Zacks Investment Research lowered Universal Insurance from a hold rating to a sell rating in a report on Tuesday, February 15th.
+StockNews.com downgraded Universal Insurance from a buy rating to a hold rating in a research report on Monday, March 7th.
+Finally, TheStreet downgraded Universal Insurance from a b rating to a c+ rating in a research report on Friday, February 11th.

-The company also recently declared a quarterly dividend, which was paid on Thursday, March 17th.
-Stockholders of record on Thursday, March 10th were issued a $0.16 dividend.
-The ex-dividend date of this dividend was Wednesday, March 9th.
-This represents a $0.64 dividend on an annualized basis and a dividend yield of 4.95%.
-Universal Insurance’s dividend payout ratio (DPR) is 100.00%.
+The business also recently announced a quarterly dividend, which was paid on Thursday, March 17th.
+Investors of record on Thursday, March 10th were issued a $0.16 dividend.
+This represents a $0.64 dividend on an annualized basis and a dividend yield of 4.90%.
+The ex-dividend date was Wednesday, March 9th.
+Universal Insurance’s payout ratio is 100.00%.

-In other news, CFO Frank Wilcox purchased 2,750 shares of the business’s stock in a transaction dated Tuesday, March 1st.
-The shares were bought at an average cost of $11.94 per share, for a total transaction of $32,835.00.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Stephen Donaghy purchased 10,000 shares of the business’s stock in a transaction dated Monday, February 28th.
+In other Universal Insurance news, CEO Stephen Donaghy purchased 10,000 shares of the business’s stock in a transaction on Monday, February 28th.
 The stock was purchased at an average price of $11.90 per share, for a total transaction of $119,000.00.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CFO Frank Wilcox acquired 2,750 shares of the business’s stock in a transaction on Tuesday, March 1st.
+The shares were bought at an average cost of $11.94 per share, with a total value of $32,835.00.
 The disclosure for this purchase can be found here.
-Over the last 90 days, insiders bought 14,750 shares of company stock worth $176,355.
-Corporate insiders own 17.00% of the company’s stock.
+Over the last 90 days, insiders have bought 14,750 shares of company stock worth $176,355.
+17.00% of the stock is currently owned by corporate insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-California State Teachers Retirement System raised its holdings in Universal Insurance by 2.8% during the fourth quarter.
-California State Teachers Retirement System now owns 38,391 shares of the insurance provider’s stock worth $653,000 after acquiring an additional 1,033 shares in the last quarter.
-Credit Suisse AG increased its position in Universal Insurance by 5.2% during the fourth quarter.
-Credit Suisse AG now owns 21,943 shares of the insurance provider’s stock worth $373,000 after buying an additional 1,080 shares during the last quarter.
-Legal & General Group Plc increased its position in Universal Insurance by 3.1% during the fourth quarter.
-Legal & General Group Plc now owns 66,763 shares of the insurance provider’s stock worth $1,135,000 after buying an additional 1,979 shares during the last quarter.
-Guggenheim Capital LLC increased its position in Universal Insurance by 15.1% during the fourth quarter.
-Guggenheim Capital LLC now owns 19,659 shares of the insurance provider’s stock worth $334,000 after buying an additional 2,576 shares during the last quarter.
-Finally, Bank of America Corp DE increased its position in Universal Insurance by 12.8% during the fourth quarter.
-Bank of America Corp DE now owns 37,042 shares of the insurance provider’s stock worth $630,000 after buying an additional 4,198 shares during the last quarter.
-Institutional investors and hedge funds own 66.44% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of UVE.
+MetLife Investment Management LLC lifted its holdings in shares of Universal Insurance by 125.7% during the fourth quarter.
+MetLife Investment Management LLC now owns 9,488 shares of the insurance provider’s stock valued at $161,000 after acquiring an additional 5,284 shares during the period.
+Cubist Systematic Strategies LLC bought a new position in shares of Universal Insurance in the fourth quarter valued at approximately $283,000.
+Guggenheim Capital LLC raised its stake in shares of Universal Insurance by 15.1% in the fourth quarter.
+Guggenheim Capital LLC now owns 19,659 shares of the insurance provider’s stock valued at $334,000 after acquiring an additional 2,576 shares during the last quarter.
+BNP Paribas Arbitrage SA lifted its position in Universal Insurance by 180.2% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 26,429 shares of the insurance provider’s stock worth $345,000 after buying an additional 16,996 shares in the last quarter.
+Finally, Credit Suisse AG grew its holdings in Universal Insurance by 5.2% during the 4th quarter.
+Credit Suisse AG now owns 21,943 shares of the insurance provider’s stock worth $373,000 after acquiring an additional 1,080 shares during the last quarter.
+66.44% of the stock is owned by institutional investors.

 About Universal Insurance (Get Rating)